HyggshiOSDeveloper/Hyggshi-OS-project-center/Hyggshi OS Development Orientation Statement.md

 * Author names cannot be changed under any circumstances.
 * Creating policies or actions that are harmful or anti-brand is a violation of **HOSDOS Policy**, which may result in penalties including repository deletion or legal liability.

+* **Do not use Hyggshi OS unlicensed projects**: Use of the Hyggshi OS project is clearly marked as closed source. is strictly prohibited. unauthorized use.
+If you knowingly violate this policy, you may be in violation. may result in penalties including repository deletion or legal liability

 ---
 ## 4. 🧠 Community Vision